Thinking of entering into a Part IX Debt Agreement? Know what you’re getting into by reading our guide below.

 Who is eligible for Part IX Debt Agreement?

-- You cannot have been bankrupt or had a debt agreement in the last 10 years
+- Have not been bankrupt, had a debt agreement or a personal insolvency agreements in the least 10 years